 Invitations (casual, formal, semi-formal)

-Type of Reception (DJ, live music, formal seating, alcohol or not, professional catering or not)
+Type of Reception (DJ, live music, formal seating, alcohol or not, professional catering or not, kids welcomed or not)

 Transportation To and From (Limo, Carriage, Classic Cars, Your Car, Friend’s Car, Convertible)